stuysu/epsilon/CONTRIBUTING.md

    modifications if needed.
 7. When your code passes all checks, congratulations!
 Your PR will be merged and closed, with automatic deployment via Netlify soon to follow.

+Note: Merges should be ideally be performed as fast-forwards (via Git CLI) if possible, and in lieu of that, a merge commit or rebase is acceptable.
+Changes should **_never_** be squashed.